BlackRock Throgmorton Trust Adjusts Share Capital

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-BlackRock Throgmorton Trust PLC has repurchased 25,000 of its own shares at an average price of 590.23 pence per share, to be held in treasury.
-This move adjusts the company’s share capital to 87,321,864 Ordinary Shares, with 15.13% of its total shares now held in treasury.
-This strategic decision impacts the calculation of shareholding interests, as shares in treasury do not carry voting rights.
+BlackRock Throgmorton Trust has purchased 50,000 of its own ordinary shares at an average price of 593.70 pence each, to be held in treasury.
+This transaction brings the company’s total issued share capital to 87,271,864 ordinary shares, excluding the 15,938,000 shares held in treasury, which do not have voting rights.
+Investors should note these changes for any adjustments in their interest in the company.

 For further insights into GB:THRG stock, check out TipRanks’ Stock Analysis page.